bikashdaga/blog/_posts/2020-11-02-prefect-databricks.md

     return {"job_id": 42, "notebook_params": notebook_params}
 ```

-The `get_submit_config` task allows us to dynamically pass parameters to a Python script that is on DBFS and return a configuration to run a single use Databricks job.
+The `get_submit_config` task allows us to dynamically pass parameters to a Python script that is on DBFS (Databricks File System) and return a configuration to run a single use Databricks job.
 You can add more flexibility by creating more parameters that map to configuration options in your Databricks job configuration.
-The `get_run_now_config` does the same task except it returns a configuration for the `DatabricksRunNow` task to run a preconfigured Databricks Notebooks job.
+The `get_run_now_config` executes same task except it returns a configuration for the `DatabricksRunNow` task to run a preconfigured Databricks Notebooks job.
 The schemas of both the `get_run_now_config` and `get_submit_config` match the [Run Now][4] and [Runs Submit][5] API respectively.

 {% include info.html text="Python file parameters must be passed as a list and Notebook parameters must be passed as a dictionary." %}